RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/MonteCarloAssemblyMover.md

 #MonteCarloAssemblyMover

 The MonteCarloAssemblyMover is the standard mover for the SEWING framework.
 This mover will randomly add Models to build up an Assembly that satisfies a given set of requirements.
-The evaluation of requirements is handled by the [[RequirementSet]].
+The evaluation of requirements is handled by providing [[AssemblyRequirements]].
 The decision to add/reject a model during the creation of an Assembly is based on a Monte-Carlo algorithm that uses a fast Assembly-specific score function for evaluation.
 Currently, the Assembly score function simply penalizes backbone clashes, and rewards designable contacts using the MotifHash framework.

 ##Command-line Flags